-Find a craft that your kids enjoy making and are good at creating, and then use one or more of these options for your kids to sell their crafts:
+Find a craft that your kids enjoy making and are good at creating, and then use one or more of these options for your kids to sell their crafts.

 1. Take orders from friends and family members

 Taking orders for crafts from friends and family members is a good way to start, and it helps kids learn about re-investing money in their business.
 Have your kid get 50% of the payment up front, and show him how that money has to be reinvested in his crafts in order to make them for the customers.

 2. Sell crafts at a lemonade stand

 Setting up a lemonade stand in a similar place and at a similar time throughout the summer can be a great way to attract more customers who know your child is going to be there.

 3. Set up a booth at a craft show or farmer’s market

 If your crafter is more serious and makes high-quality crafts that even strangers would find beautiful or useful, help him research what it would take to have a booth at a craft show or local farmer’s market.

 An Etsy store can be yet another good lesson in reinvesting profits to grow business, since you have to pay a small fee to list items on Etsy.
-Keep in mind, though, that Etsy is quite competitive and saturated with tons of crafters, so prepare your kid to do some marketing or to only make a few sales.
+Remember, Etsy is quite competitive and saturated with tons of crafters.
+Your child will need to do some marketing or they will only make a few sales.

-5. At kids’ craft fairs
+5. Sell at kid’s craft fairs

 Check with your local schools, churches, and non-profit organizations.
 Many of these organizations will run craft fairs, particularly around the holidays, featuring kid-made items.
 These craft fairs might donate the proceeds to a local charity, though.